 Thomas C. Agnew Nature Reserve

-Sisters Joan Berndt and Susan Campbell donated this 85 acre parcel in memory of their grandfather.
+Sisters Joan Berndt and Susan Campbell donated this 85-acre parcel in memory of their grandfather.
 The Thomas C. Agnew Nature Reserve was a partial purchase/partial donation to The Couchiching Conservancy in 2011.
-The Township of Severn also contributed financially to make this Nature Reserve a reality.
+The Township of Severn and TD Friends of the Environment also contributed financially to make this Nature Reserve a reality.

 Thomas Agnew was an early settler and businessman in the Washago area.
-His good friend Robert Fawcett owned the adjoning acreage, which has also been donated as a nature reserve - a testament to the character and a lasting legacy for these two well-known Washago families.
+His good friend Robert Fawcett owned the adjoning acreage, which has also been donated as a nature reserve - a testament to the character of these two well-known Washago families, and a lasting legacy for both.

-On the edge of the Trent-Severn Waterway, the property is adjacent to the Robert and Emily Fawcett Natural Area and the two properties contain the same precious wetland complex, teeming with wildlife.
+On the edge of the Trent-Severn Waterway, the two properties contain the same precious wetland complex, teeming with wildlife.

 - Borders the Trent-Severn Waterway